 Physical examination occurs at two steps of the organ retrieval pathway: the first by the donation specialist coordinator or other health professional at the time potential donor is being considered, and the second at the time of organ retrieval by the surgical team.
-The physical examination undertaken by the donor coordinator ideally occurs as soon as possible after the family interview, so that information obtained from the family about unexpected findings (e.g. scars from prior surgery).
+The physical examination undertaken by the donor coordinator ideally occurs as soon as possible after the family interview, so that information obtained from the family can be verified at the physical assessment and the coordinator can seek further clarification from the family about unexpected findings (e.g. scars from prior surgery).
 The physical examination includes a careful assessment to detect scars, skin lesions and obvious lumps or masses.
 Large scars that may indicate prior excision of a melanoma are of more concern than pigmented skin lesions, which are difficult to precisely identify and unlikely to represent an undiagnosed melanoma.
-The donor coordinator is not expected to make a precise diagnosis but rather to identify unusual or abnormal findings to transplant units.
+The donor coordinator is not expected to make a precise diagnosis but rather to identify unusual or abnormal findings and seek further expertise from dermatology specialists, as well as documenting and conveying any abnormal findings to transplant units.
 The DonateLife physical assessment guideline provides further detail on donor physical examination.